sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 ## 09 Flying Cats

 Cats never fail to fascinate(吸引) human beings.
-They can be friendly and affectionate(深情的) towards humans, but they lead mysterious(神秘的) lives of their own as well.
+They can be friendly and affectionate(深情的) towards humans, but they <u>lead mysterious(神秘的) lives</u> of their own as well.
-They never become submissive like dogs and horses.
+They never become submissive(顺从的) like dogs and horses.
-As a result, humans have learned to respect feline independence.
+<u>As a result</u>, humans have learned to respect feline(猫科的) independence.
-Most cats remain suspicious of humans all their lives.
+Most cats remain suspicious(猜疑的) of humans all their lives.
-One of the things that fascinates us most about cats is the popular belief that they have nine lives.
+One of the things (that fascinates us most about cats) is the popular belief [that they have nine lives].
-Apparently, there is a good deal of truth in this idea.
+Apparently, there is <u>a good deal of</u> truth in this idea.
-A cat's ability to survive falls is based on fact.
+A cat's ability to survive falls <u>is based on fact</u>.
-Recently the New York Animal Medical Centre made a study of 132 cats over a period of five months.
+Recently the New York Animal Medical Centre <u>made a study</u> of 132 cats over <u>a period of</u> five months.
-All these cats had one experience in common: they had fallen off high buildings, yet only eight of them died from shock or injuries.
+All these cats <u>had one experience in common</u>: they had fallen off high buildings, yet only eight of them <u>died from</u> shock or injuries.
-Of course, New York is the ideal place for such an interesting study, because there is no shortage of tall buildings.
+Of course, New York is the ideal place for such an interesting study, because there is <u>no shortage(缺少) of</u> tall buildings.
-There are plenty of high-rise windowsills to fall from!
+There are plenty of high-rise(高楼) windowsills(窗台) to fall from!
-One cat, Sabrina, fell 32 storeys, yet only suffered from a broken tooth.
+One cat, Sabrina, fell 32 storeys, yet only <u>suffered from(遭受)</u> a broken tooth.
-'Cats behave like well-trained paratroopers,' a doctor said.
+'Cats behave like well-trained paratroopers(伞兵),' a doctor said.
-It seems that the further cats fall, the less they are likely to injure themselves.
+It seems that <u>the further</u>(far) cats fall, <u>the less</u> they <u>are likely to</u> injure themselves.
 In a long drop, they reach speeds of 60 miles an hour and more.
 At high speeds, falling cats have time to relax.
-They stretch out their legs like flying squirrels.
+They stretch out their legs like flying squirrels(松鼠).
-This increases their air-resistance and reduces the shock of impact when they hit the ground.
+This increases their air-resistance(空气阻力) and reduces the shock of impact(撞击) when they hit the ground.

 ### Expressions

-- gained its independence
+- gained its independence 获得独立
-- have/make an impact on...
+- have/make an impact on...  对…产生影响
-- lead a adj. life
+- lead a adj. life 过着...生活
 - learn to do sth.
 - a good deal of
 - be based on
 - make a study of sth...
 - a period of + 时间
 - have sth.
 In common ...
+- died from 环境、事故
-- died from / died of
+- died of 疾病、衰老
 - there is no shortage of
 - It seems that + 句⼦
-- be likely to do sth.
+- be likely to do sth.  很可能会

 ### the more..., the more...